Ananyapam7/ananyapam7.github.io/_pages/repositories.md

 ## GitHub Repositories

-These are some projects that I worked on.
-Feel free to explore them further.

 {% if site.data.repositories.github_repos %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% for repo in site.data.repositories.github_repos %}